-A marketing retainer is a long-term agreement between a company and advertising agency that is typically billed monthly or quarterly at a flat rate.
+A marketing retainer is a long-term agreement between a company and an advertising agency.
+This is typically billed monthly or quarterly at a flat rate.
 Within the retainer, the agency provides a range of services or deliverables in exchange for the set fee.

 How Do Marketing Retainers Work?

-Another example may be an eCommerce company that initially needs brand identity work, but once that phase of work is completed, then needs to move into ongoing email marketing, SEO, and ads management.
+Another example may be an e-commerce company that initially needs brand identity work.
+But once that phase of work is completed, then the company needs to move into ongoing email marketing, SEO, social media, and digital advertising management.

-In these scenarios, rather than the company and agency needing to revisit the entire agreement, they can instead quickly shift focus without the slow contract negotiations.
+Rather than the company and agency need to revisit the entire agreement in these scenarios, they can instead shift focus without the slow contract negotiations.

-If a new project or opportunity arises and it falls within the scope of the retainer, the agency will typically shift some resources to taking on that new task.
+If a new project or opportunity arises and falls within the retainer’s scope, then the agency will typically shift some resources to taking on that new task.

 What Services Are Included in a Marketing Retainer?

 In theory, a retainer can contain any amount or level of services, as agreed upon by the brand and agency.
 Some of the more common services are: